Learn all about the detox process, treatment options, and how to find a program that fits your needs.

 Detox from Drugs As Part of Addiction Treatment

-What is Detox?
+What Is Detox?

 Medical Detox

 Detoxification centers are available for medical detox if you have developed a drug dependence and will experience withdrawal symptoms.
 Detox centers provide a safe and medically supported first step into recovery.
 Depending on the particular substance, medications are sometimes available to alleviate some of the physical symptoms of withdrawal.
+This form of support is called medication-assisted treatment (MAT).

 Non-Medical Detox

-Non-medical detoxes are best if you are experiencing mild withdrawal symptoms and thus do not require medication to assist in the detox process.
-Non-medical detox is not a safe option if you are withdrawing from benzodiazepines or alcohol, due to the risk of seizures and death associated with these types of withdrawal.
+Non-medical detoxes are best if you are experiencing mild withdrawal symptoms and do not require medication to assist in the detox process.
+Non-medical detox is not a safe option if you are withdrawing from benzodiazepines or alcohol due to the risk of seizures and death associated with these types of withdrawal.

 These detox programs may emphasize the social and emotional aspects of withdrawal and the changes that come with discontinuing the use of a substance.